 This determination, as well as the determination of the type, amount of support or its duration, is made by applying a number of factors.

-- Equitable distribution of property order
+- The distribution of property in the divorce agreement

 There are also many circumstances that can trigger the modification of alimony, including, but not limited to:

 - Cohabitation of the receiving spouse